 BioBanking plots were to be surveyed according to the BioBanking Assessment Methodology (BBAM) (DECC 2009), as outlined in COA C5 (Appendix B) and in the BOMP (NGH 2013).
-Baseline surveys undertaken by NGH (2013) set up just one monitoring plot per vegetation community.
-Jacobs has replicated their approach and added three new plots to be more consistent with the BBAM (DECC 2009), see Table 2.1.

 Floristic data was collected to enable comparison between baseline data and benchmarks recorded in the BOMP (NGH 2013).
 The four monitoring plots established by NGH (2013), were located at the site using recorded GPS coordinates.
 These plots were previously marked in the field using wooden stakes driven into the ground to facilitate future replication.
 Stakes were placed at the start and end of a 50 metre transect and their coordinates recorded.
 Start points were delineated with a silver pin hammered into the top of the stake.
-A 20 x 20 metre quadrat required by the BBAM (DECC 2009) was conducted within an area bounded by the first 20 metres of the transect and extending 10 metres either side as shown in the diagram below.
+A 20 x 20 metre quadrat required by the BBAM (DECC 2009) was conducted within an area bounded by the first 20 metres of the transect and extending 10 metres either side, see Figure 2.1.
 Where required, stakes that had deteriorated in the field over time were replaced with new, thicker stakes and pins.
 Photographs were taken at the start and end of each monitoring plot.
+The location of all vegetation types and monitoring plots are shown in Figure 2.2.